jake94chavez/Underserved/README.md

 companies across all subgroups employ less than 500 employees with 91.4% of all American-based game companies employing less than 30 employees.
 This means that almost 100% of American game companies are considered small businesses under the qualifications set by the Small Business Administration.
-Only a handful of AAA game publishers employ more than 500 employees and are considered major corporations." http://www.theesa.com/wp-content/uploads/2017/02/ESA-VG-Industry-Report-2016-FINAL-Report.pdf
+Only a handful of AAA game publishers employ more than 500 employees and are considered major corporations."<br/>
+http://www.theesa.com/wp-content/uploads/2017/02/ESA-VG-Industry-Report-2016-FINAL-Report.pdf
 <br/><br/>